jianhuig/PBInference/README.md

 ## Acknowledgments

-This repository builds on the code from [Motwani and Witten's PredictionBasedInference repository](https://github.com/keshav-motwani/PredictionBasedInference).
+This repository builds on the code from [PredictionBasedInference](https://github.com/keshav-motwani/PredictionBasedInference) repository.
 We thank Motwani and Witten (2023) for publicly sharing their code, which allowed us to further investigate those methods in this manuscript.
-The original scripts from Motwani and Witten (2023) are duplicated in this repository.

 ## Useful Examples